facebookresearch/fairscale/docs/source/tutorials/oss.rst

-Auto wrapping sub-modules with FSDP is a convenient way to improve training speed by overlapping the all-gather step across the forward passes of different submodules.
+Auto wrapping sub-modules with FSDP is a convenient way to improve training speed by overlapping the allgather step across the forward passes of different submodules.
 It also improves memory efficiency by freeing gathered parameters after each layer finishes executing.
 For example:

 .. code-block:: python

     import torch
     from fairscale.nn.wrap import auto_wrap, enable_wrap, wrap
     from fairscale.nn.data_parallel import FullyShardedDataParallel as FSDP
     from fairscale.utils.testing import DummyProcessGroup

     tfmr = torch.nn.Transformer(num_encoder_layers=2, num_decoder_layers=2)

     group = DummyProcessGroup(rank=0, size=1)